 The Partnership Committee bring a wide range of knowledge and expertise, representing different sectors, communities and agencies.
 Some are appointed by organisations and some are elected at the AONB annual open forum.

-Partnership Committee meetings are held quarterly and are open to the public to attend as observers.
+Partnership Committee meetings are held three times a year and are open to the public to attend as observers.
 The agenda papers and minutes can be viewed and we give information about attending meetings.

 Although AONBs are statutory designations, the legislation does not provide for any official structures or organisations to manage and protect them.
 So unlike National Parks, there is no "AONB authority" with legal powers or decision making force.